 To provide professional consultancy services to other existing agencies, both private and public for their development programmes including formulation, design, implementation and evaluation.

-- The Forum also promotes, encourages and gives recognition to the members of the forum for excellent performance in their respective fields.
+- The Forum also promotes, encourages and gives recognition to the individuals and social groups for excellent performance in their respective fields.

-- The Forum encouraging members to provide world-class quality products, services and solutions in India; it helps in building brand equity for the Indian Industry.
+- The Forum encourages individuals and social groups to provide world-class quality products, services and solutions in India; it helps in building brand equity for the Indian Industry.

 THE ADVISORY BOARD

-Indian Achievers’ Forum has a full-fledged Advisory board which consists of nos. of high profile people and personalities from all the fields from politicians to the intellectuals.
+Indian Achievers’ Forum has a full-fledged Advisory board which consists of nos. of high profile people and personalities from politicians to the intellectuals.
 The strategic direction is provided by the Advisory board.
 The Advisory board has overall responsibility for establishing and guiding the long-term direction and objectives of the Forum as it reaches out to both the business world and to civil society.

 The Advisory board represents the interests of the forum’s members.
 It has specific responsibility for ensuring that the membership of the Forum is deeply and actively engaged in pursuing its mission.